Madhumati

 Song

 • Suhana Safar Aur Yeh Mausam Hasin - There are different accounts of how Mukesh landed this iconic song.
 According to one account, this song was offered to Talat Mahmood first but Talat re-directed it to Mukesh to help revive his career.
-According to another account, Salil Chowdhury had initially wanted Hemant Kumar to sing this song, but was persuaded by Shailendra to pick Mukesh since his voice was better suited for Dilip Kumar.[3][MR3]
+According to another account, Salil Chowdhury had initially wanted Hemant Kumar to sing this song but was persuaded by Shailendra to pick Mukesh since his voice was better suited for Dilip Kumar.[4][MR3]

 • Aaja Re Pardesi - Lata Mangeshkar won the first Filmfare Award for Best Playback Singer for this song.
-This was the first year of this award category.
-In fact, this award category was instituted when Lata boycotted the previous year's Filmfare Awards function and demanded for a separate award for singers.
-Till this song, Filmfare only awarded music directors in the music category.[MR3]
+This was the first year of this award category as well as the Best Lyricist category.
+Till this song, Filmfare only had a Best Music Director award in the music category.
+The two new categories were instituted when Lata Mangeshkar boycotted the previous year's Filmfare Awards function and demanded separate awards for artists other than music directors.
+The first Filmfare Award for Best Lyricist went to Shailendra for "Yeh Mera Deewanapan Hai" ("Yahudi", 1958).[5][MR3]

 References